 How Are Pearls Formed?
 The Story of Our Favorite Accessory

 Who isn't addicted to pearls?
 Throughout the years, pearl jewelry has dominated the jewelry market.
 I could not see the jewelry box of everyone, but I am pretty confident to say that all of us, at some point in our lives, owned a couple of pearl accessories.
-It is a fact as old as time that pearl jewelry is a fashion favorite because it helps us channel our favorite vintage looks, but it also adds a touch of elegance in whatever outfit or ensemble we try to wear.
+It is as old as time that pearl jewelry is a fashion favorite because it helps us channel our favorite vintage looks, but it also adds a touch of elegance in whatever outfit or ensemble we try to wear.
 But have you ever wondered how pearls are made?
 What are the differences in the creation of natural, cultured, and synthetic pearls?
 What takes place in the bringing about of our favorite pearl accessory?

 Before we ever flaunted our favorite pearl jewelry, this natural gemstone has undergone so much to be its beauty.
 The more complicated the process of creating a particular pearl, the more valuable it becomes.
 Before we can ever see them in a string, the pearl experienced a painful, rigorous process.
-There are three types of pearls now available on the market: the natural pearls, the synthetic ones, and the imitation.
+There are three types of pearls available on the market: natural pearls, synthetic ones, and imitation.
 How are these three created?
 We will soon found out in this blog dedicated to our pearls!

 How do mollusks create pearls?
 What are the processes?

 The creation of natural pearls is forever a living proof that something beautiful can come from a painful experience.
 Let us all give gratitude for the oyster, and it's a natural way of protecting itself for our cute pearl trinkets.
 Pearls are a creation of a biological process -- they are formed due to an oyster's innate protection of itself.
-The production of pearls through the natural process is limited to oysters alone; other species belonging to the mollusk group, like the mussels and the clams, can also make pearls chances are scarce.
+The production of pearls through the natural process is limited to oysters alone; other species belonging to the mollusk group, like the mussels and the clams, can also make pearls' chances scarce.
 Most harvested pearls come from oysters.
-The biological creation of pearls starts when a parasite (not the false notion of sands entering the pearls), begins an oyster, clam or mussel.
+The biological creation of pearls starts when a parasite (not the false notion of sands entering the pearls) begins an oyster, clam, or mussel.

 As long as the intruder is within its body, the oyster will continue to produce this crystalline material, more commonly referred to as "nacre."
 The nacre, more popularly known as the Mother of Pearls, is the iridescent material composed of hexagonal platelets called the aragonite, a substance that belongs to the calcium carbonate group.
 When the oyster's natural protection covers the intruder in layers and layers of nacre, a smooth, jagged, iridescent pearl is produced.
 Contrary to popular belief, pearls produced by oysters are not perfectly round; they come in various shapes.

-A round-shaped pearl is a far cry, considering that the irritant is not always around and just some random algae who went at the wrong place.
-However, cultured pearls easily and more commonly achieve the round shape.
+A round-shaped pearl is a far cry, considering that the irritant is not always around and just some random algae who went to the wrong place.
+However, cultured pearls easily and more commonly achieve a round shape.
 Science and technology still could not explain or replicate the phenomenon of how oysters make pearls even until now.
 We want to keep it as it is: a beautiful, excellent mystery.

 The pearl is indeed the beauty of the sea.

 Despite fashion's great love for pearl accessories, it is a fact accepted that for you to get your hands on the loveliest pearls there are, you have to spend hundreds of thousands to afford them.
-Pearls that are naturally produced are rare and require a long, tedious, and painful work that includes harvesting oysters in remote areas and then finding out that there is nothing inside.
+Pearls that are naturally produced are rare and require long, tedious, and painful work that includes harvesting oysters in remote areas and finding out that there is nothing inside.
 Making a string of pearls that are naturally produced could take a long, long time.
 You can't blame pearl traders for the expensive price tags.

 Thanks to innovation and the great need for pearl trinkets, a Japanese man named Kokichi Mikimoto discovered making cultured pearls.
 This man -- also considered the "Inventor of the Pearls" -- solved the pearl deficiency problem forever.
 Because of him, pearls became more available to everyone, more affordable, and more wearable.
 Like pearls that went through a biological process, cultured pearls also originate from an irritant.
-However, unlike its natural counterpart, the irritants don't come spontaneously.
+However, unlike their natural counterpart, the irritants don't come spontaneously.
 Pearl cultivators manually insert irritants into the mollusks for the pearl process to begin.

 Technicians in the process of culturing pearls need to be very sensitive to perfecting the processes.
 After gently implanting the irritant (usually a piece of mantle tissue), the oysters have to be returned to the sea for feeding and growth.
 These newly cultured oysters are exposed to predators, lousy weather, breakage, and even planktons, causing them to lose their ability to lose the much-awaited pearls.
-Pearl culture is also a hard, heartbreaking work considering that only half can produce pearls after the harvest of almost a million pearls.
+Pearl culture is also hard, heartbreaking work considering that only half can produce pearls after the harvest of almost a million pearls.
 Of this half, only a handful can pass the cut in becoming a part of pearl jewelry.